one-among-us/data/people/suzuki/page.en.md

 >
 > “To everyone who worked on this project, thank you!”

-Unfortuantely, her young life ended on 2022 December 14th.
+Unfortunately, her young life ended on 2022 December 14th.
 A month after that, her friend [Kagurazaka Yun](https://twitter.com/NaiXi2233/status/1672848353363902469) published this message:
 “Good night, Suzuki.
 Wish you can be a girl forever in heaven!”